 Please note: R&D relief is not available with respect to research or advances within a social science (e.g. economics) sphere or which relates to a theoretical field (e.g. pure mathematics).

 The Patent Box scheme enables companies to apply a lower rate of Corporation Tax to profits earned from any of their patented inventions.

-Qualifying companies which successfully elect in to the Patent Box can essentially reduce their Corporation Tax from the standard rate (currently 19%) to the lower level of 10%.
+Qualifying companies which successfully elect into the Patent Box can essentially reduce their Corporation Tax to 10%.

 6. Employment Allowance

-The Employment Allowance is a scheme which allows certain limited companies to reduce their annual National Insurance contributions (NICs) by up to a maximum of £4,000 each tax year.
+The Employment Allowance is a scheme that allows certain limited companies to reduce their annual National Insurance contributions (NICs) by up to £5,000 each tax year.
 It is available to employers whose Class 1 National Insurance liabilities were less than £100,000 in the previous tax year.